Ten Comments, Two Addenda and a Summary

 1. The kids: loved them.
 The only people in the whole production who were visibly in it for the fun of the thing, not because it was a job.
 Sam Taylor Buck was fabulous as Adam, but I almost loved his friends even more.

-2. Obviously a huge star vehicle for Michael Sheen and David Tennant, and both of them used it to the max.
+2. Obviously a huge star vehicle for Michael Sheen and David Tennant, and both of them milk it for all it is worth and then some.
 Tennant wins in the coolness department, but then, bad boys who aren’t really bad always do.
 As does tall, dark and handsome.
 (As does, for the same reasons, Crowley in the book.)

 3. God bless Miranda Richardson.
 And Jack Whitehall and Michael McKean — but chiefly, Miranda Richardson.
 Besides the kids, the trio that really grounded the whole thing.

-4. Anathema as a mllennial Californian with a Latina mother — why, oh why???
+4. Anathema as a millennial Californian with a Latina mother — why, oh why???
 She’s the direct descendant of a 17th century rural English witch, for crying out loud …

 5. Footnotes from the mouth of God — and not the Metatron, either, but God (Frances McDormand) herself?
 Please.
 I mean, I do love Terry Pratchett’s footnotes, but jeez.